retrodaredevil/retrodaredevil/docs/source/blog/tech/2023-08-opnsense-in-proxmox.rst

 This page contains a journal I wrote while setting up OPNsense inside of Proxmox.

-August 14 - Choosing Routing Software
+Choosing Routing Software
 ---------------------------------------

+August 14

 I recently setup spiderverse (formerly parker) with Proxmox 8.
 This computer will live in my dorm room, and I want to have it be in control of being my router.